Panhellenic (PHC) Recruitment Information

 Fall & Spring Recruitment

-Fall Recruitment is very structured, organized entirely by the Panhellenic Council and all thirteen NPC chapters participate.
-Through a mutual-selection process, potential new members have the opportunity to meet active chapter women and visit all thirteen chapter houses.
+Fall Recruitment is very structured, organized entirely by the Panhellenic Council, and all thirteen NPC chapters participate.
+Through a mutual-selection process, potential new members have the opportunity to meet active chapter members and visit all thirteen chapter houses.
 As the week progresses, both PNMs and chapters will narrow their choices.
-At the end of the week, bids to chapters are extended.
-Fall Primary Recruitment is happening 8/25 through 9/2 – registration is required and you must by signed up before 6pm on August 25, 2021
+At the end of the week, bids are extended.
+Fall Primary Recruitment happens in 2022 from 8/24 through 8/30 – registration is required and you must be signed up before 6 pm on August 24.

-Spring Recruitment is very informal.
-Only certain chapters are eligible to participate and each chapter organizes their Spring recruitment events independently.
+Spring recruitment is very informal.
+Only certain chapters are eligible to participate and each chapter organizes spring recruitment events independently.